 Basic Linux Administration

-Package Managers - Using APT
+Package Managers - Using apt

 Debian uses the apt package manager and Red Hat Enterprise Linux (RHEL) uses the yum package manager.
 They function the same way with slightly different syntax.
 Even with a Desktop Enviroment (DE), it is best practice to let your package manager handle everything storage related.
 Using your package manager, you streamline updating, patching, uninstalling, and storage clean up.
 Here are a few of my most used apt commands.